LuaComTil/Responsive-Landing-page/README.md

 # Responsive-Landing-page

-Landingpage responsiva que fiz durante um curso no Alura
+Landing page responsiva que fiz durante um curso no Alura

 A responsive landing page I made in one of Alura courses.